Move back one step Move forward one step Show themes of website

 Dossena, Marina and Susan M. Fitzmaurice (eds) 2006.
 Business and Official Correspondence: Historical investigations.
 Frankfurt: Peter Lang.

 Durkin, Philip 2009.
 The Oxford Guide to Etymology.
-Oxford: University Press.
+Oxford: Oxford University Press.

 Filppula, Markku, Juhani Klemola and Heli Pitkänen (eds) 2002.
 The Celtic Roots of English.
 Studies in Language, Vol 37.
 University of Joensuu: Faculty of Humanities.